-Companies who don’t understand culture or the importance of it in business create an environment where employees are unhappy and bored – creating a turnover rate that is through the roof.
+Companies that don’t understand the culture or the importance of it in business create an environment where employees are unhappy and bored – creating a turnover rate that is through the roof.

 What to Look for When Applying for a Job

 If you interview with a company you really want to work for, be sure to do your research.